MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase3.md

 ## Step 7.
 Reconfigure Windows computers to use Azure Information Protection

-For Windows computers that use Office 2019 or Office 2016 click-to-run desktop apps:
+For Windows computers that use Office 365 apps, Office 2019, or Office 2016 click-to-run desktop apps:

 - You can reconfigure these clients to use Azure Information Protection by using DNS redirection.
 This is the preferred method for client migration because it is the simplest.
 However, this method is restricted to Office 2016 (or later) click-to-run desktop apps for Windows computers.